-Day 7: Chengdu
+Day 7: Chengdu Meals: B, L, D

 This morning, visit the Giant Pandas at the Panda Conservation Centre, where you can learn more about China's celebrated bear.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
 Sightseeing involves approximately 1 and a half hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
 Later, visit Matchmaker's Corner where you can watch parents search for suitable suitors for their children, and visit a traditional tea house where you can try traditional Chinese tea (at your own expense).
+There is an optional Sichuan Opera show this evening (payable locally).